rory-linehan/YeetCashMoney/README.md

 ### NOTE

-The build scripts are not robust, you are better off cherrypicking the commands for installing the various dependencies.
+* The build scripts are not robust, you are better off cherrypicking the commands for installing the various dependencies.
+* On Ubuntu 22.04, you need to disable Wayland to use Xorg:
+  * `/etc/gdm3/custom.conf`
+  * uncomment `#WaylandEnable=false`

 ## Botting